semgrep/semgrep-docs/docs/writing-rules/experiments/symbolic-propagation.md

     pandas.DataFrame(x).index.set_value(a, b, c)

 def test2():
+    df = pandas.DataFrame(x)
     if (x < 5):
-        df = pandas.DataFrame(x)
+        pass
     ix = df.index
     # ruleid: test
     ix.set_value(a, b, c)
 ```

-In this case, even if `symbolic_propagation: true` is used, Semgrep does not match `test2`, because the assignment of `df` to `pandas.DataFrame(x)` is within a conditional, and is not propagated to the final two lines.
+In this case, even if `symbolic_propagation: true` is used, Semgrep does not match `test2`, because the assignment of `df` to `pandas.DataFrame(x)` is not propagated over the conditional to the final two lines.